Jellypod Logovs

 Google Illuminate is an experimental tool that turns research papers and technical content into AI audio discussions.
 You pick a paper, and two AI voices talk through it in a natural, conversational way, breaking down the key ideas.
 There is an interactive transcript you can tap to ask follow-up questions.
 The audio quality is genuinely impressive, it is free while in the research phase, and it is a great way to digest a dense paper on a walk.
 It is similar in spirit to NotebookLM Audio Overviews.

 Illuminate is a generator, not a platform.
-It is currently waitlisted, optimized for computer science topics, and capped at a small number of conversions per day.
-It has no script control, no choice of hosts, no voice cloning, no music, and crucially no way to host a feed, distribute to Spotify or Apple, or see who is listening.
+Now co-branded "Learn Your Way," it is waitlisted outside the US (open to US users), optimized for computer science topics, and capped at up to 19 audio conversations per day.
+It has no script control, no voice cloning, no music, and crucially no way to host a feed, distribute to Spotify or Apple, or see who is listening.
 Jellypod is the production and distribution platform you graduate to once you want to publish.
-You bring source material (documents, articles, a topic, 70+ file types) and Jellypod generates a finished episode with an editable AI script, AI hosts with personalities, voice cloning, 29+ languages, and a timeline editor, then hosts the show, builds a per-creator podcast website, distributes everywhere, and reports on your audience.
+You bring source material (documents, articles, a topic, 70+ file types) and Jellypod generates a finished episode with an editable AI script, AI hosts with personalities, voice cloning, 70+ languages, and a timeline editor, then hosts the show, builds a per-creator podcast website, distributes everywhere, and reports on your audience.

 If you are comparing the closest source-to-audio generators, our Jellypod vs NotebookLM comparison covers that family of tools in more detail.